 Accordingly, with regard to the recognition of qualifications/school placement:

-• In the absence of documents proving the academic/professional qualifications (e.g. certificates, diplomas), applicants must present the following elements: (i) a sworn statement issued by the applicant, their parents or legal guardian, specifying the number of school years completed; (ii) a statement by a competent authority (such as SEF, CPR or ACM) confirming exceptional individual circumstances.[11]
+- In the absence of documents proving the academic/professional qualifications (e.g. certificates, diplomas), applicants must present the following elements: (i) a sworn statement issued by the applicant, their parents or legal guardian, specifying the number of school years completed; (ii) a statement by a competent authority (such as AIMA or CPR) confirming exceptional individual circumstances.[11]
 If any document concerning previous qualifications is available to the applicant, it should be added to the process.
 In this case the applicant is integrated in the education system, but no equivalence/recognition is granted.
 Placement must consider the age of the applicant and the corresponding school level.
 School attendance must be ensured during the first month following enrolment and may be progressive.
 While the analysis is pending, the applicant must be conditionally enrolled in school enabling them to attend the corresponding activities.

-• If documents proving the academic/professional qualifications are available, in order to obtain an equivalence, the relevant norms[12] apply, but applicants are exempt from translating[13] and legalising the certificates/diplomas.
+- If documents proving the academic/professional qualifications are available, in order to obtain an equivalence, the relevant norms[12] apply, but applicants are exempt from translating[13] and legalising the certificates/diplomas.
 Processes are analysed by DGE (primary, lower, and upper secondary levels) or by ANQEP (other qualifications, excluding higher education).
 School attendance must be ensured during the first month following enrolment and may be progressive.
 While the analysis is pending, the applicant must be conditionally enrolled in school enabling them to attend the corresponding activities.

 As such, currently, in practice, school placement of children does not require the performance of tests.
 This has been confirmed by CPR’s experience.

-The 2020 circular letter further reaffirmed the increased autonomy of schools in adjusting activities to the specific needs of asylum seekers and beneficiaries of international protection.
+The 2020 circular letter further reaffirmed the increased autonomy of schools in adjusting activities to the specific needs of asylum applicants and beneficiaries of international protection.
 Such adaptations include a progressive convergence with the regular curriculum by temporarily exempting students from certain subjects and providing additional Portuguese language classes.
-The guidelines also clarify the entitlement of asylum seekers and beneficiaries of international protection to the various modalities of social assistance available to students enrolled in the public education sector for the purposes of food, accommodation, financial assistance and school supplies.[14]
+The guidelines also clarify the entitlement of asylum applicants and beneficiaries of international protection to the various modalities of social assistance available to students enrolled in the public education sector for the purposes of food, accommodation, financial assistance and school supplies.[14]
 Furthermore, the circular letter recommends the creation of multidisciplinary teams in hosting schools to support response to specific needs.
 However, such teams must be created with existing resources.

 In practice, accompanied and unaccompanied children are systematically referred to public schools upon accommodation at CAR and CACR or contact with CPR’s social workers.
 According to the experience of the organisation, enrolment in local public schools is generally guaranteed within a reasonable period (on average, two weeks).